ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 "Assigned Internet Protocol Numbers" IANA registry {{IANA-PN}}.
 If present, it specifies that a client only wants to proxy a specific IP protocol for this request.
 If the value is "\*", or the variable is not included, the client is requesting to use any IP protocol.
+ICMP traffic is always allowed, regardless of the value of this field.
 {: spacing="compact"}

 Using the terms IPv6address, IPv4address, and reg-name from {{URI}}, the